14 Ways To Make LinkedIn Work For Your Career

 Admit it – do you Google yourself?
 Well, prospective employers will be sure to check out your online baggage too.
 Interestingly, an effectively built LinkedIn profile will appear above your Facebook page in search results, which gives a better first professional impression.

 Once you sign up, change your profile to public in the ‘edit profile’ options.
-You can also customise your URL to make it more user friendly, featuring your first and last name.
-You can now include that URL on your resume and on your personal business cards.
+You can also customise your URL to make it more user-friendly, featuring your first and last name.
+You can include that URL on your resume and on your personal business cards.